mehulmpt/ps-extender/README.md

 </div>

-<p>With this extension, you can:</p>
+<p>This extension:</p>

 👉 Adds controls for swapping PS station
 👉 Removes the default jQuery implementation on the website.

 ## 🎓 Usage

 The easiest way to use this is to install is using webstore [here](http://bit.ly/ps-extender).
-For some reason, if it doesn't work, then follow the <strong>offline install</strong> steps:
+For some reason, if you want to set it up manually:

-1. Click on clone--->download zip
+1. Click on clone -> download zip
 2. Type chrome://extensions/ in your URL
 3. Enable Developer Mode (top-right)
 4. Click on "Load unpacked"